Curbside Compostables (Organics) Collection Program

 How does the new Curbside Compostables Collection Program work?

 Food, food-soiled paper, and yard waste should be placed in your Green Cart for collection and composting.
 The collection contractor has provided residents with a "Kitchen Catcher" to store food waste in the kitchen before transferring it to the large Green Cart that is then set at the curb for collection.
+Please note that Kitchen Catchers are designed for indoor use only and are NOT acceptable at the curb as they do not have a locking mechanism to prevent wildlife interactions and keep materials contained.

 Accepted Materials in your Green Cart